derekargueta/Projects/README.md

   - [ ] Python
   - [ ] Shell Script

-**Alarm Clock** - A simple clock where it plays a sound after X number of minutes/seconds or at a particular time.
+**12) Alarm Clock** - A simple clock where it plays a sound after X number of minutes/seconds or at a particular time.
   - [ ] Go
   - [ ] Java
   - [ ] Rust